bovinespirit/enummapmap/README.md

 TODO:

 - Finish operations on subtrees: alter
-- EnumMapMap & EnumMapSet - intersectSet, differenceSet
+- differenceSet -- needs some thought...
 - Check that Strict really is strict and Lazy really is lazy.
 - More functions - mapMaybe, update, mergeWithKey,  foldr'
 - More benchmarks and optimisation